ScrapeGraphAI/Scrapegraph-ai/README.md

 ## 🚀 Quick install

-The reference page for Scrapegraph-ai is avaible on the official page of pypy: [pypi](https://pypi.org/project/scrapegraphai/).
+The reference page for Scrapegraph-ai is available on the official page of pypy: [pypi](https://pypi.org/project/scrapegraphai/).

 ```bash
 pip install scrapegraphai